Information from the Dean's office

 Mentoring Agreement

 Throughout your doctoral studies, you have the right to have a mentor.
-If you have already found a mentor, you can add this mentor in the 'My Doctoral Project' tool in TUGRAZonline.
-If you do not have a preference, the coordination team will assign you a mentor.
+If you have already found a mentor, you can add this mentor in the 'My Doctoral Project' tool in TUGRAZonline and notify the head of the doctoral school by email.
+If you do not have a preference but still would like to have a mentor, the coordination team can help you finding a suitable mentor.

 Soft Skills

-The curricular part of your studies contains 8 SWS (contact hours per week) of elective courses.
+The curricular part of your studies contains 8 SWS (contact hours per week) / 12 ECTS of elective courses.
 You are encouraged to choose elective courses which complement your studies.
-Up to two SWS can be filled by soft skill courses.
+Up to 2 SWS / 3 ECTS can be filled by soft skill courses.
 All elective courses (including soft skills) must be approved by the dean of studies.
 Some ideas for possible soft skills are collected in this document.
 Currently, only courses with an LV-number can be used!
 This means In-House Trainings cannot be used as part of the curriculum!

 How to get your PhD, a presentation